DevsparZeroGitHubUser/hello-world/ReadmeCordovaCore.md

 ## <a name="ImplementationKBAVerification"></a> Implementation KBA Verification related feature.
 ### <a name="IDVerification"></a> Implementation of ID Verification for KBA Verification
-Kindly note that ID Scan Feature must be implemented first and executed before proceed for ID Verification feature.
+Kindly note that ID Scan Feature must be implemented and executed first before proceeding to ID Verification feature.
 ```javascript
 cordova.plugins.XenchainSDK.IDVerificationForOnBoarding(String onBoardingID, successCallback, errorCallback);
 ```